 A generic noise floor or reference level that the majority of the unwanted emissions from equipment would not normally exceed.

 For the mobile service, the noise floor in the selected examples between 2 700-3 100 MHz is up to 55 dB below the regulatory limit of -30 dBm/MHz.
-A similar large difference is found for radar.
+[A similar large difference is found for radar.
+Editors note: to be put in the annex for the time being.
+From ECC report 174

 The limits provided in the Recommendation ITU-R SM.329 differ between the various radio services significantly.
 Taking this example of a radar system with a calculated absolute limit of about 70 dBm/MHz (transmit power + antenna gain – relative limit of 60 dBc) and the example of the mobile service with the absolute limit of -30 dBm/MHz, the difference would be about 100 dB.